vlevit/xatk/doc/HowItWorks.md

   * manual composition of keyboard shortcuts which becomes even more boring when you stop using one program and start using another one;
   * it is not easy to keep in mind all defined keyboard shortcuts.

-xatk was created to resolve these deficiencies.
+xatk was created to resolve these issues.

-## How xatk works ##
+## How it works

-When a new window appears, xatk determines its special name called abstract window name (awn).
+When a new window appears xatk determines its special name called abstract window name (awn).
 This name is used for 2 purposes:

   * windows which have the same awn fall into one group;
   * characters of awn are preferable keys to compose a shortcut from for the corresponding window.